-MiQuit, a low-cost, tailored, theory-guided, 12-week text messaging programme for quitting SIP, shows high acceptability, delivery fidelity and engagement among pregnant women who smoke.16-18 However, despite promising findings from feasibility and pilot randomised controlled trials (RCTs), a trial sequential analysis pooling the pilot trial with a third large RCT, which was procedurally identical, did not find evidence that MiQuit increased biochemically-validated prolonged abstinence between four weeks post-baseline and late pregnancy (around 15 weeks' gestation).
-In these pooled trials, only two-thirds of participants who self-reported abstinence engaged in biochemical verification, therefore reducing statistical power, and it is unknown whether MiQuit may be effective for self-reported and other secondary smoking outcomes, for which more data was collected.
-While prolonged abstinence is the preferable outcome for smoking cessation in pregnancy, shorter periods of abstinence may still provide a benefit for the foetus given the dose-response relationship between smoking and some pregnancy complications.
+This is an Open Access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0/), trial sequential analysis pooling the pilot trial with a third large RCT, which was procedurally identical, did not find evidence that MiQuit increased biochemically-validated prolonged abstinence between 4 weeks post-baseline and late pregnancy (around 15 weeks' gestation to around 36 weeks' gestation).19 In these pooled trials, only two-thirds of participants who self-reported abstinence engaged in biochemical verification, therefore reducing statistical power, and it is unknown whether MiQuit may be effective for self-reported and other secondary smoking outcomes, for which more data was collected.
+While prolonged abstinence is the preferable outcome for smoking cessation in pregnancy, shorter periods of abstinence may still provide a benefit for the fetus given the dose-response relationship between smoking and some pregnancy complications.3

-MiQuit texts are grouped into component message types each targeting a key determinant of quitting smoking in pregnancy: motivation to quit (messages targeting reasons for quitting and outcome expectancies), self-efficacy to quit (messages aiming to increase self-efficacy), baby harm beliefs (messages about risks), and use of lapse prevention strategies (messages targeting relapse prevention).
-Research, however, has yet to explore whether MiQuit's message types affect their target determinants and potentially drive changes in smoking behaviour.
-Also, as a low-intensity intervention, it is possible that high tobacco dependence or low quit motivation, which are negatively associated with achieving smoking abstinence in pregnancy, may diminish the benefits from MiQuit and require additional content or components to address.
-In this study, using pooled data from two large MiQuit RCTs with identical procedures, we aim to determine: 1) the effect of MiQuit for a range of smoking outcomes; 2) whether baseline tobacco dependence and quit motivation moderate MiQuit effectiveness; 3) whether hypothesized MiQuit mechanisms of action (quitting determination, quitting self-efficacy, baby harm beliefs, number of lapse prevention strategies used) mediate the intervention effect.
+MiQuit texts are grouped into component message types each targeting a key determinant of quitting smoking in pregnancy: motivation to quit (messages targeting reasons for quitting and outcome expectancies), self-efficacy to quit (messages aiming to increase self-efficacy), baby harm beliefs (messages about risks), and use of lapse prevention strategies (messages targeting relapse prevention).16 Research, however, has yet to explore whether MiQuit's message types affect their target determinants and potentially drive changes in smoking behavior.
+Also, as a low-intensity intervention, it is possible that high tobacco dependence or low quit motivation, which are negatively associated with achieving smoking abstinence in pregnancy,20 may diminish the benefits from MiQuit and require additional content or components to address.

+In this study, using pooled data from two large MiQuit RCTs with identical procedures, we aim to determine: (1) the effect of MiQuit for a range of smoking outcomes; (2) whether baseline tobacco dependence and quit motivation moderate MiQuit effectiveness; (3) whether hypothesized MiQuit mechanisms of action (quitting determination, quitting self-efficacy, baby harm beliefs, number of lapse prevention strategies used) mediate the intervention effect.